Advantages and Disadvantages of Cloud Computing

 When using cloud computing, it’s crucial to consider the potential for downtime.
 The servers or network at the cloud service provider’s end may experience issues such as power failures, weak internet connectivity, or service maintenance, resulting in loss of access to your cloud data and services.
 However, cloud service providers offer Service Level Agreements (SLA), which guarantee 99.9% uptime.
 In the event that they don’t meet this agreement, you will receive compensation.

 Performance Can Vary

-When you are working with a cloud environment, your application is running on the server which simultaneously provides resources to other businesses.
-Any greedy behavior or DDOS attack on your tenant could affect the performance of your shared resource.
+When working in a cloud environment, your application runs on a server that also provides resources to other businesses.
+If your tenant exhibits greedy behavior or experiences a DDOS attack, it could impact the performance of the shared resource.

-When you store your data in the cloud, then you are placing your complete trust on the cloud service provider to secure and safeguard your business data.
-Cloud service providers like Microsoft Azure and Amazon Web Services invest lots of resources and money to implement and improve cloud security.
-But still, by placing your data in the cloud as opposed to in-house, you are opening security risks.
+By storing your data in the cloud, you rely on the cloud service provider to keep your business data secure.
+Providers such as Microsoft Azure and Amazon Web Services devote significant resources and funds to enhance cloud security.
+However, placing your data in the cloud rather than keeping it in-house still poses security risks.